apache/flink/docs/dev/connectors/kafka.md

 The interface of the serialization schema is called `KeyedSerializationSchema`.

+The last argument of the `FlinkKafkaProducer` allows passing a custom partitioner, extending Flink's `KafkaPartitioner` class.
+The partitioner provides some Flink specific data, like the number of parallel sources, and the source id.

+The producer supports Kafka's `Partitioner` interface as well.
+To use it, pass `null` as the partitioner to the constructor and set the `partitioner.class` property, pointing to your implementation.

 **Note**: By default, the number of retries is set to "0".
 This means that the producer fails immediately on errors, including leader changes.
 The value is set to "0" by default to avoid duplicate messages in the target topic.